Harkmac Construction Building Site Drainage Installation

 Managing tree roots by keeping trees and shrubs well away from drain pipes can prevent root intrusion and subsequent blockages.

-What Happens If Underground Drains Are Not Properly Maintained?
+What Happens if Underground Drains are not Properly Maintained?

 Neglecting underground drain maintenance can lead to a range of serious issues.
 Blockages may cause water to back up into your home, leading to potential water damage.
 It can erode foundations and other structures, resulting in significant structural damage.